matyjones/semadilife/README.md

 Daily reminders to help you stay on track
 Privacy Policy

 Our app is committed to protecting your privacy.
-You can find our privacy policy here[Privacy Policy](privacy.html).
+You can find our privacy policy [here](privacy.html).

 Installation